jonghyunjee/SoftwareArt/Assignment02_Motion.md

 ![yinyang](https://user-images.githubusercontent.com/50460806/115202667-962e0580-a131-11eb-8cae-44c59a7bb0f7.png)

 In my previous sketch, I used arc and circle functions to draw a yin-yang shape.
 My original plan was to get a boundary of this path and fill it with strings of 0 and 1.
 And yet, it was pretty challenging to trace the boundary of this shape because it consists of several smaller paths.
 So instead, I replaced my shape with the image above and grayscaled it to get color values of each pixel.
 I referred to this forum [RGB data from ofImage](https://forum.openframeworks.cc/t/rbg-data-from-ofimage/1645) and created double for loops that store RGB values in an unsigned char.
 Instead of going pixel by pixel, I updated the counter by 10 pixels to optimize the computation process.
 I put an if statement within the nested loop so that if a red value is smaller than 127 (darker), it will draw a text string that is either 0 or 1.
 A digit is randomly assigned between these two and thus it keeps flickering when called in draw function.
+Reminds me of ASCII art.

 ![yinyang](https://user-images.githubusercontent.com/50460806/115205106-2bca9480-a134-11eb-9845-4fa2b43160d4.gif)